 This one is a bit more involved but I’m going to stick with the basics that everyone can follow.
 Let’s begin with your post itself.
 What is your post about?
 Pick the theme of your post and bold those words.
 For example, look at this post- it’s about SEO and I’ve bolded phrases that I think people would put in a search box and key words that define the post.
 Search engines add value to bold words- just don’t go into bold overload or else the search engine won’t understand what to pull.
 Hense, picking a theme for your post and making those words bold.

-Use your labels function (in Blogger).
-The key words that you identified for the theme of your post need to be added to your label function.
+Use your categories and tags.
+The key words that you identified for the theme of your post need to be added to as your categories and tags.
 Now, the search engine will pull the theme of your post from your bold words and the labels you apply to your post.

 Rename your photos to reflect your theme.
 Instead of keeping the generic name of your photo (ie: image1, summer2010, june26:1, etc) rename it to reflect what your post is about.
 Search engines will pick these images up and place them in image searches which will help increase your SEO by associating relevant images in an image search.

 Quite possibly the most important aspect in improving your SEO!
 We already covered internal links.
-Not only do internal links direct readers to other pages of your blog thus keeping them on your site longer and engaged in your site (which also helps SEO- but we'll cover how when we go over Google Analytics) but they also help your SEO by doing the exact same thing to search engines when they crawl your site.
+Not only do internal links direct readers to other pages of your blog thus keeping them on your site longer and engaged in your site but they also help your SEO by doing the exact same thing to search engines when they crawl your site.

 Finally inlinks.
 These are backlinks that others have posted to your site from theirs.
 Inlinks not only direct people to your site but they also direct search engines there and increase your SEO.
 If a search engine is crawling someone’s site and comes across a link to your site it sends that search engine to your site.
 Search engines keep up with the number of sites that link to your site and give points based on the number and size of those sites.
 Here’s the catch- search engines do not pick up inlinks out of comments or linky parties.
 The only way you get an inlink is if someone posts a text backlink to your site, posts your button on their site, or features you with a link to your site.